syncfusion-content/javascript-docs/js/api/ejRibbon.md

 metacontent:
 ---

-The ribbon can be easily configured to the DOM element, such as div. you can create a ribbon with a highly customizable look and feel.
+The ribbon can be easily configured to the DOM element, such as div.
+You can create a ribbon with a highly customizable look and feel.